You’re in Snowdonia National Park: cycle, hike, swim, climb & trampoline to your heart’s content. Come home to comfort, warmth, grand views

 Local points of interest from Sarah Heyworth

-- There's a safe sandy beach within 5 minutes drive which is family and dog friendly.
+• There's a safe sandy beach within 5 minutes drive (or 40 minutes along the traffic free bike trail) which is family and dog friendly.
 You can even go horse-riding on the beach too for fabulous estuary views.

-- Cadair Idris is a spectucular mountain on the doorstep and far quieter than Mount Snowdon which is an hours drive.
+• Cadair Idris is a spectacular mountain on the doorstep and far quieter than Yr Wyddfa/ Snowdon which is an hour's drive.
 Many walks for all abilities close by including the Mawddach Trail as featured on BBC TV's "Railway Walks"

-- Harlech Castle, the beautiful Italianate village of Portmerion, the Centre for Alternative Technology, and 4 steam railways including the famous Ffestiniog Railway are all within 45 minutes drive or less.
+• Harlech Castle, the beautiful Italianate village of Portmeirion, ZipWorld, and 4 steam railways including the famous Ffestiniog Railway are all within 45 minutes drive or less.